openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/npu-device/batching-on-npu-plugin.rst

 * All inputs and outputs have the same batch size.
 * Model does not contain states.

-In case conditions are met, due to current compiler limitations and ongoing work on performance improvements for batch_size higher than one, the NPU plugin will first try to compile and execute the original model with forced batch_size to 1.
+If the **conditions are met**, the NPU plugin attempts to compile and execute the original model with batch_size forced to 1.
+This approach is due to current compiler limitations and ongoing work to improve performance for batch_size greater than one.
 In case this compilation succeeds, the plugin will detect a difference between the original model layout and transformed/compiled layout (in batch size) and would:
 - internally construct multiple command lists, one for each input